 The Corp. is a student-run profit (every single person is a student) that makes 5 million dollars in annual revenue.
 It’s a good thing to have on your resume: that you run a 5 million dollar company in your early 20’s.

 We walked a little downhill to a dining hall called Leos.
 Its actual name is O’Donovan, but I want to save you from being an uncultured citizen and laughed at.
-We took a sharp right as we were approaching O’Donovan.
+We took a sharp right as we approached O’Donovan.
 Oops, I meant Leos.

 There was the South West Quad.
 This quad is 3 dorm buildings configured into a U shape.
 VCW (I don’t remember what it stands for) is the best dorm of the 3 solely because every room gets their own bathroom; it’s a sophomore dorm building.